 Indonesia's consumer confidence index surged 18.2 points to 95.5 in September from 77.3 in the previous month, amid easing COVID-19 restrictions to contain the spread of the coronavirus.
 It was the highest reading since June, as all of the six main sub-indices improved: current economic conditions (up 13.3 points to 72.7); economic outlook (up 22.9 points to 118.2); the assessment of current income (up 13.3 points to 76.7); income expectations for the next six months (up 15.5 points to 122.8); job availability compared to six months ago (up 20 points to 61.3), and job availability expectations (up 23.4 points to 114.4). source: Bank Indonesia

 Consumer Confidence in Indonesia averaged 99.12 points from 2000 until 2021, reaching an all time high of 128.20 points in May of 2019 and a record low of 9.60 points in March of 2001.
 This page provides - Indonesia Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Consumer Confidence in Indonesia is expected to be 123.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Indonesia to stand at 121.90 in 12 months time.
-In the long-term, the Indonesia Consumer Confidence is projected to trend around 128.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Indonesia is expected to be 100.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia Consumer Confidence is projected to trend around 112.00 points in 2022, according to our econometric models.